Hospitals overwhelmed in Venezuela after intense earthquakes

 In total, eight hospitals were affected by the seismic activity across the country, along with 20 shopping centers and 250 damaged buildings.

-The casualty toll has continued to rise throughout this Thursday.
+The death toll has continued to rise throughout this Thursday.
 Jorge Rodríguez, president of the National Assembly, updated the figures to 188 dead, 1,520 injured, 157 missing, and 200 people trapped under rubble, with 2,927 families affected.

-The earthquakes on Wednesday were classified as the strongest recorded in Venezuela since 1900, with over 137 aftershocks counted as of Thursday.
+The earthquakes on Wednesday were classified as the strongest recorded in Venezuela since 1900, with over 137 aftershocks counted as of this Thursday.
 The Trump administration announced the immediate deployment of search, rescue, and humanitarian assistance teams to support the affected population.

 Filed under: